Pakistan Investing 101: Your First 90 Days

 -

-This roadmap keeps the first quarter practical and manageable.
+This roadmap keeps the first quarter practical enough that you will actually finish it.

 Days 1 to 30: Stabilize your financial base